la2050/archive/_projects/2016/empower-low-income-youth-to-break-out-of-the-poverty-cycle.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  We believe that every child deserves exposure to life skills education and connection with local business professionals.
+Our mission is to help at risk and disadvantaged youth break out of the poverty cycle.
+We currently serve about 400 students in 16 LA-area high schools and have approximately 25 Field Trip Partners and 1,000 registered Guest Speakers.
+There are approximately 30 schools on our waiting list and we would like to expand to support more schools and students.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Student education